-The aim of the African & Diaspora Studies M.A.
-Joint Programme between UNILAG and UWI is to provide veritable opportunities and platforms for graduate students to undertake advanced and intensive study and research about Africa, its history, science, technologies, philosophy, culture, business and experiences on an interdisciplinary basis.
+The programme, which is offered jointly between UWI and the University of Lagos (Nigeria), was designed to provide veritable opportunities and platforms for graduate students to undertake advanced and intensive study and research about Africa, its history, science, technologies, philosophy, culture, business and experiences on an interdisciplinary basis.
 The Programme would prepare students for careers in academic policy research on African studies as well as other professional and consultancy ends.